rbms-bsc/DCRMR/_pages/PPDM/Name-of-distributor.md

 <a name="5.27.32.2">5.27.32.2</a>  If the identification of the distributor is based on a device, supply the name of the distributor in square brackets, even if the device includes the distributor’s initials or spelled-out name.
 Make a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) as necessary about the basis for the identification, the source of the information used, the presence of the device, etc. (see [5.285.33.2](/DCRMR/ppdm/Note-on-distribution-statement/#5.285.33.2)).

-## 5.27.33 Fictitious or incorrect distributor names
+## 5.27.33 Fictitious or incorrect names of distributor

 <a name="5.27.33.1">5.27.33.1</a> If the name of distributor is known to be fictitious or incorrect, transcribe it nonetheless and make an explanatory note.
 If the actual details are known, or can be reasonably surmised, supply the correction and its basis in a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) (see [5.285.33.3](/DCRMR/ppdm/Note-on-distribution-statement/#5.285.33.3)).